Capturing Her Wild Side - An Interview with Canon Master Krystle Wright

 Were you brought up to be adventurous as a child or is it something that grew on you later?

-I grew up in the country behind the Sunshine Coast which I consider myself lucky to have that particular upbringing away from the big cities.
-I’ve always loved the outdoors and as I grew older, my curiosity kept expanding that I became more and more adventurous.
+I grew up in the country behind the Sunshine Coast.
+I consider myself lucky to have that particular upbringing away from the big cities.
+I’ve always loved the outdoors and as I grew older, my curiosity kept expanding and I became more and more adventurous.

 What got you into photography, and were you always passionate about photographing adventure sports?

-I loved shooting on the kodak disposable cameras and would religiously take them with me on school camping trips.
+I loved shooting on the Kodak disposable cameras and would religiously take them with me on school camping trips.
 I really enjoyed the process of planning out how many photos I would take each day so it would last the trip.
-It was after high school when I stumbled across the work of Adam Pretty and that was my biggest original inspiration to become a sports photographer.
-Over the years there was some tweaking and instead I became an adventure sports photographer instead.
+It was after high school that I stumbled across the work of Adam Pretty and that was my biggest original inspiration to become a sports photographer.
+Over the years, there was some tweaking and instead, I became an adventure sports photographer instead.

 Who is your biggest inspiration?

-To be honest, I could not pin point an exact person these days as I believe so strongly to surround myself with as many good people as possible that create an amazing atmosphere.
-There are a few friends in particular who through their grounded nature continue to keep influencing and inspiring me as my ultimate goal in life is to be educated and understand the world around me.
+To be honest, I could not pinpoint an exact person as I believe, so strongly, to surround myself with as many good people as possible to create an amazing atmosphere.
+There are a few friends, in particular, who through their grounded nature, continue to keep influencing and inspiring me as my ultimate goal in life is to be educated and understand the world around me.

 You are involved in so many outdoor sports, are you more passionate about one?

 I chose to be an adventure photographer rather than just a mountain bike photographer or a surfing photographer.
-Sometimes too much of a good thing can deteriorate that passion and I knew early on that I wanted to keep things fresh and by shooting so many different sports, I really appreciate each time I get to spend with each sport.
+Sometimes too much of a good thing can deteriorate that passion and I knew early on that I wanted to keep things fresh and by shooting so many different sports, I am able to do that.

 You have been involved in many accidents while away on your trips, was there any point where you almost decided to stop and thought you’d pushed yourself too far?